bbc/gel/src/components/comments.md

 ## Recommended behaviour

 Comments, and the ability to write them, should be considered a progressive enhancement and the functionality provided via JavaScript.
 In the [Reference implementation](#reference-implementation), some plain ES5 JavaScript is used to handle comment submissions and (re)render the comment stream.
 In practice, you are more likely to use a library like React or Vue, and fetch comment data over XHR.

+Where there is latency, a loading spinner may need to be incorporated similar to that implemented in the [Load more component](../load-more).
 The [Reference implementation](#reference-implementation) uses dummy data and just exemplifies the expected layout and interaction behaviour.
+Rendering is instantaneous.

 Where JavaScript is not available, the comment form's submit button is disabled and dimmed.
 The `<noscript>` tag for the comments stream is visible.